Something about the place seems magical.

 Art, lots of it – which would fit in Mexico City just as well as New York City.

-Cozy bars and restaurants of all kinds : our excellent finds include the Thai at Venus Bar, breakfast (and an expat centre?) at Juan’s Cafe, and Sri Lankan at Dila’s.
+Cozy bars and restaurants of all kinds : our excellent finds include great spicy Thai at Venus Lounge, breakfast (and an expat centre?) at Juan’s Cafe, Sri Lankan at Dila’s, German and Belgian beer at Berlin Bar & Bistro.

 The rich and the poor, the backpacker, and the nouveau riche.
 Really riche.